 Immediate results mean immediate action.

-When a patient has a FibroScan with me at the St John’s and St Elizabeth’s, we discuss the results and formulate a management plan straight away.
+When a patient has a FibroScan with me at St John & St Elizabeth Hospital, we discuss the results and formulate a management plan straight away.
 Every patient leaves the consultation room knowing exactly what the next steps are.

-For example, if the FibroScan shows significant liver damage, the focus is the investigation and management of a patient with chronic liver disease, and this will require specific additional tests to formulate an appropriate management plan.
-Conversely, if the FibroScan shows significant liver fat only (without fibrosis), the management plan is around lifestyle intervention, be that reducing alcohol intake, increasing physical exercise and losing weight in order to reverse fat deposition and improve liver health.
+For example, if the FibroScan shows significant liver damage, the focus will be to investigate further.
+This means the patient will require specific additional tests to formulate an appropriate management plan.
+On the other hand, if the FibroScan shows significant liver fat only (without fibrosis), the focus will be around lifestyle intervention, be that reducing alcohol intake, increasing physical exercise or losing weight in order to reverse fat deposition and improve liver health.
 Moreover, as a non-invasive examination, the FibroScan offers the advantage of being able to reassess the liver following a period of lifestyle intervention, therefore providing a tool for longitudinal assessment.

-If you would like to book an appointment with Professor Patrick Kennedy please call 020 7078 3802
+If you would like to book an appointment with Professor Patrick Kennedy please call our GI Clinic on 020 7078 3802